wcysai/starter-hugo-academic/content/Misc/_index.md

 I enjoyed playing Go quite some while ago.
 An unforgettable experience is contributing to Nanjing University’s championship in the General Division of the 2017 Ing Cup National Collegiate Go Championship (应氏杯全国大学生围棋锦标赛).
 See [here](https://www.sohu.com/a/165237506_806199) for a report (in Chinese).

 {{< spoiler text="Fun fact" >}}
-I aspired to become a professional Go player until the emergence of [AlphaGo](https://en.wikipedia.org/wiki/AlphaGo), which is also the main reason I chose to study Computer Science as my bachelor major.
+I aspired to become a professional Go player until the emergence of [AlphaGo](https://en.wikipedia.org/wiki/AlphaGo), which sparked my interest in Computer Science and led me to choose it as my undergraduate major.
 {{< /spoiler >}}

 ## Hearthstone